 Now, we’re fully aware of the fact that many of you will already know this.
 We also know that a large portion of those that are only now learning this will be unconcerned.
 VoIP solutions have been commonplace for some time now, with many businesses already enjoying reduced costs and the other enhanced features they offer.
 In spite of this, an alarmingly large number of businesses are still reliant on this infrastructure – and an equally unnerving number are oblivious to the impending obsolescence of their existing solutions.

-We’ve mentioned VoIP previously and, for many of the businesses still reliant on traditional telephonic hardware and soon-to-be-obsolete infrastructure, it provides an immediately accessible and robust solution.
+We’ve mentioned VoIP previously and, for many businesses still reliant on traditional telephonic hardware and soon-to-be-obsolete infrastructure, it provides an immediately accessible and robust solution.

 Using modern infrastructure to exchange packets of voice data between devices, VoIP is a reliable means of enabling telephonic communication that is typically cheaper and more feature-rich than solutions using old PTSN and ISDN lines.
 Older hardware like handsets can easily be modified and used with it.
 Alternatively, it can run on a number of devices commonly found throughout offices such as PCs, tablets etc.